The Best Ice Cream Scoops, According to Our Tests

 Ice cream is the food of my people.
-I grew up on Cape Cod, where every teenaged townie spends at least one summer scooping ice cream for tourists.
-I did it myself at the excellent Ben and Bill’s Chocolate Emporium.
-(Yes, that’s real lobster in the lobster ice cream.
-No, it’s not better than it sounds.)
-But when I set out to test ice cream scoops to find out which one produces the prettiest, most effortless scoops, I thought it best to call a real expert: Jeni Britton Bauer, of Jeni’s Splendid Ice Creams.
+I grew up on Cape Cod, where every teenage townie spends at least one summer scooping ice cream for tourists.
+I did it myself at the excellent Ben and Bill's Chocolate Emporium.
+When I set out to test ice cream scoops to find out which one produces the prettiest, most effortless scoops, I thought it best to call a real expert: Jeni Britton Bauer, of Jeni's Splendid Ice Creams.

 To test the scoops, I spooned up cookies and cream ice cream from a 1.5-quart oblong container, mango sorbet from a pint container (both of which I put in a deep freeze for a few hours to make sure they were very solid), as well as a few pints of assorted rock-hard, freezer-burned ice cream that were hiding in the back of my freezer.

 There were never going to be any true disasters here.
 No matter what you use to scoop—even a regular spoon—it's all going to end with a dish of ice cream.
 But in an ideal world, there are a few important criteria a good scoop should meet.
 Imagine, for instance, you are dishing out ice cream for a big birthday party.
 You want a model that's comfortable and balanced in your hand, one that glides easily through ice cream or sorbet (no matter how hard or how chunky), corralling it into a tightly curled, round orb for either a bowl or on a cone.
 Then you want the ice cream to release fairly easily from the scoop.
 You want the scoop to be compact enough to easily fit into a pint and nimble enough to navigate a container's bottom corners to get out every last bit of ice cream.